157th Infantry Division "Novara": World War II

 The 157th Infantry Division "Novara" was activated in Trieste on 10 March 1942 and consisted of the 153rd and 154th infantry regiments, and the 157th Artillery Regiment.
-As a division raised during the war the Novara did not have its own regimental depots and therefore its regiments were raised by the depots of the 57th Infantry Division "Lombardia": the 153rd Infantry Regiment "Novara" was raised in Trieste on 5 January 1942 by the 73rd Infantry Regiment "Lombardia" and the 154th Infantry Regiment "Novara" was raised in Palmanova on 1 January 1942 by the 74th Infantry Regiment "Lombardia", while the 157th Artillery Regiment "Novara" was raised by the 57th Artillery Regiment "Lombardia" in Pula.
+As a division raised during the war the Novara did not have its own regimental depots and therefore its regiments were raised by the depots of the 57th Infantry Division "Lombardia": the 153rd Infantry Regiment "Novara" was raised in Trieste on 5 January 1942 by the 73rd Infantry Regiment "Lombardia" and the 154th Infantry Regiment "Novara" was raised in Palmanova on 1 January 1942 by the 74th Infantry Regiment "Lombardia", while the 157th Artillery Regiment "Novara" was raised on 15 April 1942 by the 28th Artillery Regiment "Livorno" in Cuneo.

 The division remained in the Venezia Giulia region with its headquarter in Trieste and its units in Divača, Pula, Sežana, and Ilirska Bistrica.
 The division patrolled the Italian-Yugoslav border to prevent Yugoslav partisans from entering Italian territory.
 On 1 June 1943 the division was disbanded and its units used to reform the 2nd Infantry Division "Sforzesca", which had been destroyed in winter 1942/43 on the Eastern Front.

 The 153rd Infantry Regiment "Novara" became the 53rd Infantry Regiment "Sforzesca", the 154th Infantry Regiment "Novara" became the 54th Infantry Regiment "Sforzesca", and the 157th Artillery Regiment "Novara" became the 17th Artillery Regiment "Sforzesca".